Andersen Air Force Base: Andersen Middle School

-History

 Andersen Middle School was founded in 1997 and was scattered across Andersen Air Force Base.
 Classes for the original school were held in former Air Force dormitories.
 Many rooms had walls knocked out in order to accommodate class sizes.
 The original library for the elementary school was shared with the base library for its first year.
 As of 2012, it is now permanently located in an air conditioned building.

-Classes

 Andersen Middle School adopted the block scheduling system.
-The required core classes are physical education, mathematics, science, social studies, reading, and language arts.
-The elective classes include Spanish, band, study skills, video production, culture and drama.
+The required core classes are physical education, mathematics, science, social studies, ELA, Spanish, and language arts.
+The elective classes include band, study skills, video production, culture, various art classes and drama.
 The school offers both a special education program and opportunities to take high school courses, such as algebra and geometry.